-Colitis, or inflammation of the animal's large intestine or colon, is one of the more common dog digestive problems.
+Colitis, or inflammation of the animal's large intestine or colon, is a very common dog digestive issue.
 It is often caused by bacteria or parasites (as noted above), trauma and/or stress.
 In some cases, it is caused by eating contaminated food or bad/spoiled food and garbage.

 The primary symptom of colitis in dogs is diarrhea, sometimes with blood in it.
 Other symptoms include mucus in stool, vomiting and straining with bowel movement.

 How to treat colitis in dogs:

 Managing the underlying cause is a common way to treat colitis.
 For example, colitis caused by bacteria is treated with antibiotics and a highly-digestible diet, and only after consulting with a veterinarian.

 If the cause is unknown, your vet may prescribe fasting for a couple of days, followed by a low-residue diet and an increase in fiber intake.
 Gluten sensitivity is uncommon in dogs but gluten or some other specific food item/ingredient could be the cause of colitis, in which case your vet will recommend to do an elimination diet after treatment.

 6. Inflammatory Bowel Disease

 Inflammatory bowel disease (IBD) is a medical term for a group of dog digestive problems characterized by similar symptoms, especially inflammation that occurs without a known cause.
 Other symptoms of IBD in dogs include vomiting, weight loss and diarrhea.